This website uses cookies to ensure you get the best experience on our website. Learn more

 The team at Doro Nawas runs many activities, including guided 4WD trips to track desert-adapted elephants, normally in the Huab River Valley, and to see the Bushman rock engravings at the UNESCO World Heritage Site of Twyfelfontein, usually taking in the Petrified Forest and the Organ Pipes.
 Do note, though, that at Twyfelfontein you are taken around by a local guide, not your guide from Doro Nawas.
 Back at the lodge, there's also a walking trail in the vicinity that can be done with a guide.

-On our last visit we were lucky enough to find a herd of desert elephants early on our morning drive from the lodge – a real bonus as we had an hour or two with the elephants before vehicles from other lodges in the area turned up.
-Once they did, we departed.
+On our last visit we were lucky enough to find a herd of desert elephants on our sundowner drive from the lodge – a real bonus as we had an hour or two with the elephants.
 These drives can be relatively dusty and bumpy but you are usually rewarded with sightings of oryx, springbok, various birds and/or the elephants themselves, although the only things that are guaranteed are spectacular views and the extraordinary geology.

 Although the guided activities here are popular, Doro Nawas is also very convenient for self-driving visitors, who can easily make their own trips to Twyfelfontein, the Petrified Forest and the Organ Pipes.